DanielMeixner/devspaces-connect-lab/README.md

     git clone https://github.com/DanielMeixner/DebugContainer
     ```

-1. Open the repository in Visual Studio Code
+1. Open the folder "DebugContainer"  in Visual Studio Code.

 1. Modify the application.
 To keep things really simple, modify it to be purple instead of green.
 The color is being taken from an environment variable called COLOR.